srujith07/Kubernetes/configs/README.md

 # kubernetes
-Configureation sample files for all the examples
+Configuration sample files for all the examples